-ANDERSON, Indiana — A suspended central Indiana police officer charged with causing a crash that killed a man and injured his pregnant wife missed his latest court hearing.
+ANDERSON, Indiana — A suspended Indiana police officer has pleaded guilty to causing a crash that killed a man and injured his pregnant wife.

 Information from: The Herald Bulletin, http://www.theheraldbulletin.com